Board of Directors

 John W. Thompson

 John W. Thompson was named CEO of Virtual Instruments in April of 2010.
-He has been a member of the Virtual Instruments Board of Directors since 2009.
-John brings proven leadership, tremendous industry experience and deep understanding of the needs of enterprise customers to Virtual Instruments.
+He has been an investor and member of the Virtual Instruments Board of Directors since 2009.

-Beyond his role at Symantec, Thompson has served on the National Infrastructure Advisory Committee (NIAC), making recommendations regarding the security of nation’s critical infrastructure, and the Financial Crisis Inquiry Commission to investigate the cause of the 2008 financial collapse and to make recommendations to Congress on steps to avoid or mitigate the impact of a reoccurrence.
-He is an active investor in early-stage companies and currently serves on the board of directors of Liquid Robotics, the world’s first wave-powered autonomous platform, and DOMO, an emerging platform for business intelligence.
-John also serves on the board of UPS, the global leader in logistics, and Microsoft, the world's largest software company.
+Thompson has served on the National Infrastructure Advisory Committee (NIAC), making recommendations regarding the security of nation's critical infrastructure, and the Financial Crisis Inquiry Commission to investigate the cause of the 2008 financial collapse and to make recommendations to Congress on steps to avoid or mitigate the impact of a reoccurrence.
+He is an active investor in early-stage companies and currently serves on the board of directors of Liquid Robotics, the world's first wave-powered autonomous platform, DOMO, an emerging platform for business intelligence, and is an advisor to PernixData, a Flash Virtualization Platform (FVP) provider.
+John also serves on the board of Microsoft, the world's largest software company, and is a trustee for Wetlands America Trust.

-John W. Thompson completed his undergraduate studies at Florida A&M and holds a Master’s degree in Management from MIT’s Sloan School of Management.
+Thompson completed his undergraduate studies at Florida A&M and holds a Master's degree in Management from MIT's Sloan School of Management.
+In 2008, he received an honorary doctorate degree from the University of Notre Dame, Mendoza College of Business.

 Jim Davidson is Co-CEO of Silver Lake, which he co-founded in 1999.
 He has been an active advisor to and investor in the technology industries for more than 25 years.
 Prior to Silver Lake, Mr. Davidson was a Managing Director at Hambrecht & Quist, a technology-focused investment bank and venture capital firm (now part of JP Morgan Chase & Co., "H&Q").
 Mr. Davidson managed several businesses at H&Q, including the Technology Investment Banking business and the Mergers and Acquisitions business.
 Prior to H&Q, Mr. Davidson was a corporate-securities attorney for Pillsbury, Madison & Sutro.
 Mr. Davidson serves on the boards of Skype Limited, Flextronics International Ltd. and Avago Technologies Limited.
 Previously, he was a director of Seagate.
 Mr. Davidson also serves on the boards of a number of non-profit organizations.
 He holds a B.S. from the University of Nebraska and a J.D. from the University of Michigan.